-Park the lift truck on level ground, with the forks lowered, the mast tilted back (all cylinders retracted), the parking brake engaged, transmission in NEUTRAL, and the engine stopped.
+Park the lift truck level with the forks lowered, parking brake engaged, transmission in NEUTRAL and the engine stopped.

-- 1. Remove the hydraulic tank drain plug.
-Allow the oil to drain.
+- Remove the hydraulic tank drain plug.
+Allow the oil to drain into a suitable container.
 Clean and install the plug. - 2.
-Raise the hood and seat assembly. - 3.
-Remove dipstick/filter cap.
-Fill the hydraulic tank.
-See "Refill Capacities."
-Install the breather/dipstick. - 4.
-Lower the hood and seat assembly. - Start the engine and operate the hydraulic controls, and the steering system, through a few cycles to fill the lines.
-Look for oil leaks.

-6. Stop the engine and check the oil level.
-With all cylinders retracted, maintain the oil level to the FULL mark on the dipstick.
+Remove the dipstick/filter cap assembly. - Fill the hydraulic tank.
+See topic "Refill Capacities".
+Install the dipstick/filter cap assembly. - Start the engine and operate the hydraulic controls, and the steering system, through a few cycles to fill the lines.
+Look for oil leaks. - Stop the engine and check the oil level.
+With all cylinders retracted, maintain the oil level to the FULL mark on the dipstick/filter cap assembly.